-- 1) We have examined, the attached Restated Consolidated Financial Information of AMI Organic Limited Organics Limited (the "Company" or the "Holding Company" or the "Issuer") and its joint venture (the Holding Company and the joint venture are together referred to as the "Group") comprising the Restated Consolidated Statement of Assets and Liabilities as at March 31 2021, March 31, 2020 and March 31, 2019 the Restated Consolidated Statement of Profit and Loss (including Other Comprehensive Income), the Restated Consolidated Statement of Changes in Equity, the Restated Consolidated Statement of Cash Flows for the years ended March 31, 2021, March 31, 2020 and March 31, 2019 and the summary statement of significant accounting policies, and other explanatory information (collectively, the "Restated Consolidated Financial Information"), as approved by the Board of Directors of the Company at their meeting held on May 7, 2021 for the purpose of inclusion in the Draft Red Herring Prospectus ("IPO") prepared by the Company in connection with its proposed Initial Public Offer of equity shares ("IPO") prepared in terms of the requirements of: - (a) Section 26 of Part I of Chapter III of the Companies Act, 2013 as amended and any rules issued thereunder (the "Act"); - (b) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, as amended ("ICDR Regulations"); and - (c) The Guidance Note on Reports in Company Prospectuses (Revised 2019) issued by the Institute of Chartered Accountants of India ("ICAI"), as amended from time to time (the "Guidance Note"). - 2) The Company's Board of Directors is responsible for the preparation of the Restated Consolidated Financial Information for the purpose of inclusion in the DRHP to be filed with Securities and Exchange Board of India ("SEBI"), the stock exchanges where the equity shares of the Company are proposed to be listed i.e. BSE Limited ("BSE") and National Stock Exchange of India Limited ("NSE", and together with BSE the "Stock Exchanges") and the Registrar of Companies, Gujarat, at Ahmedabad ("RoC"), in connection with the proposed IPO.
+- Organics Limited (the "Company" or the "Holding Company" or the "Issuer") and its joint venture (the Holding Company and the joint venture are together referred to as the "Group") comprising the Restated Consolidated Statement of Assets and Liabilities as at March 31 2021, March 31, 2020 and March 31, 2019 the Restated Consolidated Statement of Profit and Loss (including Other Comprehensive Income), the Restated Consolidated Statement of Changes in Equity, the Restated Consolidated Statement of Changes in Equity, the Restated Consolidated Statement of Significant accounting policies, and other explanatory information (collectively, the "Restated Consolidated Financial Information"), as approved by the Board of Directors of the Company at their meeting held on May 7, 2021 for the purpose of inclusion in the Draft Red Herring Prospectus ("DRHP") prepared by the Company in connection with its proposed Initial Public Offer of equity shares ("IPO") prepared in terms of the requirements of: - (a) Section 26 of Part I of Chapter III of the Companies Act, 2013 as amended and any rules issued thereunder (the "Act"); - (b) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, as amended ("ICDR Regulations"); and - (c) The Guidance Note on Reports in Company Prospectuses (Revised 2019) issued by the Institute of Chartered Accountants of India ("ICAI"), as amended from time to time (the "Guidance Note"). - The Company's Board of Directors is responsible for the preparation of the Restated Consolidated Financial Information for the purpose of inclusion in the DRHP to be filed with Securities and Exchange Board of India ("SEBI"), the stock exchanges where the equity shares of the Company are proposed to be listed i.e. BSE Limited ("BSE") and National Stock Exchange of India Limited ("NSE", and together with BSE the "Stock Exchanges") and the Registrar of Companies, Gujarat, at Ahmedabad ("RoC"), in connection with the proposed IPO.
 The Restated Consolidated Financial Information has been prepared by the management of the Company on the basis of preparation stated in note 3.01 of Annexure V to the Restated Consolidated Financial Information.